 Where does the word Easter come from?

-Although there is some debate, most agree that Easter derives from Eostre or Eostrae, which was a goddess whom spring fertility pagan festivals honored.
+Although there is some debate, most agree that Easter derives from Eostre or Eostrae, who was a goddess that pagans honored in spring fertility festivals.
 These festivals took place during the spring equinox, and it is believed that Christians took the name and celebrations from these festivals.

 Why do we celebrate Easter?

 Easter Sunday is regarded as the foundation of Christian faith, as it marks the day of Jesus Christ’s resurrection after his crucifixion.

 In around 30 A.D, Roman Emperor Pontius Pilate sentenced Jesus Christ to death, after having him arrested by his troops for alleging to be the “Son of God”.
 After his death, he was buried in a tomb that was closed off with a big rock.
 It is said that three days after his burial, Jesus’ followers found the tomb open upon visiting it, and Jesus’ body was missing.
 During this period, Jesus Christ appeared to many of his followers, before ascending to heaven to be with his father.

 In the Bible, it is written that believers who celebrate the events of Easter and have faith in Jesus’ resurrection will also have eternal life.
 Thus why Easter Sunday became a popular celebration with the Christian religion.

 When did Easter celebrations start?